Regis Deon Thomas

-Regis Deon Thomas (born June 16, 1970) is an American convicted murderer and Bloods gang member who was sentenced to death for the 1993 murders of Kevin Michael Burrell and James Wayne MacDonald, two officers in the Compton Police Department who were shot dead during a traffic stop in the City of Compton.
+Regis Deon Thomas (born June 16, 1970) is an American serial killer and Bloods gang member who was sentenced to death for the 1993 murders of Kevin Michael Burrell and James Wayne MacDonald, two officers in the Compton Police Department who were shot dead during a traffic stop in the City of Compton.
 They were the only Compton police officers killed in the line of duty in the department's 65-year history.
 Thomas was also convicted of murdering another man in 1992 in Torrance, California.

 Background

 Thomas was born on June 16, 1970.
 He was the oldest of four children and grew up in South-Central Los Angeles.
 He was a member of the Bounty Hunter Bloods street gang, a Bloods subset based out of Watts, Los Angeles, California.
 Thomas was convicted of perjury in 1990.
 He had once worked at a liquor store as a security guard, but the building was burned down during the 1992 Los Angeles riots, resulting in Thomas being out of work for a year.